What is Logistics 4.0?

 Demand scheduling and planning

-With more data comes more opportunity to analyse and plan ahead.
+With more data comes more opportunity to analyze and plan ahead.
 As well as being able to spot and fix issues in the supply chain before they become a problem, increased sharing of data will mean that manufacturers can more accurately predict customer demand.

 This means that manufacturers can schedule in production more accurately and inform their own decision making when building out a wider business plan.
 Having this information will mean customers get better, more efficient service and will enable manufacturers to future proof their businesses.